ziyuge27/ziyuge-website/docs/index.md

 - Idyllwild: [Idyllwild admissions guidelines](https://idyllwildartsadmissions.submittable.com/submit/257756/idyllwild-arts-academy-visual-arts-portfolio)

 - OCSA: [OCSA admissions guidelines](https://www.ocsarts.net/Portals/0/PDFs/Conservatory%20PDFs/2023-2024%20Placement%20Activity%20Guidelines/OCSA%202023-2024%20Placement%20Activity%20Guidelines%20-%20VA.pdf?ver=2022-09-30-101325-583)

+> :boom: **Link information:**
+The links to the application guidelines may change in the future.
+The current links are to the guidelines I followed while appying.

 ## Application Details

 ^^The guidelines for Idyllwild Arts Academy applications are as follows:^^